Citizens' Assembly on Electoral Reform (Ontario)

-The Citizens' Assembly on Electoral Reform was established by the government of the province of Ontario, Canada in March 2006.
+The Citizens' Assembly on Electoral Reform was established by the government of the province of Ontario, Canada, in March 2006.
 Modelled on the British Columbia equivalent, it reviewed the first past the post electoral system currently in use to elect members of the Ontario Legislature, with the authority to recommend an alternative.
-In May 2007, the Assembly recommended, by a decision of 94–8, that Ontario adopt a form of mixed member proportional representation (MMP).
+In May 2007, the assembly recommended, in a decision of 94 to 8, that Ontario adopt a form of mixed member proportional representation (MMP).

-The Report of the Select Committee on Electoral Reform
+Report of the Select Committee on Electoral Reform

-The mandate of the Assembly was created by the Report of the Select Committee on Electoral Reform of the Ontario legislature.
-It was made up of Members of Provincial Parliament (MPPs) from the Liberal, Progressive Conservative and New Democratic parties.
+The mandate of the assembly was created by the Report of the Select Committee on Electoral Reform of the Ontario legislature.
+It was made up of members of Provincial Parliament (MPPs) from the Liberal, Progressive Conservative and New Democratic parties.
 The committee studied electoral systems and issued a report to the Ontario Legislature in November 2005.
-It recommended the Assembly be provided the latitude necessary to recommend whatever electoral system is consistent with Ontario's (and Canada's) constitution.
+It recommended the assembly be provided the latitude necessary to recommend whatever electoral system is consistent with Ontario's (and Canada's) constitution.
 It assessed several alternatives.

 Selection

-Similar to the BC Citizens' Assembly on Electoral Reform, the Ontario Assembly was composed of 103 randomly selected citizens, one from each Ontario constituency.
+Similar to the British Columbia equivalent, the Ontario assembly was composed of 103 randomly selected citizens, one from each Ontario constituency.
 As well, the selection process controlled for the age distribution of the province.
 The selection process for the Ontario Citizens' Assembly began in April 2006 and was completed in June 2006.

-Prospective members of the Assembly were selected at random by Elections Ontario from the Permanent Register of Electors of Ontario.
+Prospective members of the assembly were selected at random by Elections Ontario from the Permanent Register of Electors of Ontario.
 Every registered voter was eligible with the exception of elected officials.
 Citizens that received an invitation letter were asked if they would be interested in placing their name in the draw.
 Of the approximately 12,000 respondents, about 1,200 were invited to attend selection meetings across the province.

 At each selection meeting, candidates decided whether to put their names into a ballot box from which one member and two alternates were selected.
-Ultimately, 52 of the members of the Assembly were female and 51 were male.
-At least one member of the Assembly was Aboriginal.
+Ultimately, 52 of the members of the assembly were female and 51 were male.
+At least one member of the assembly was Aboriginal.